ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 An entity domain defines a set of entities of the same semantic type.
 An entity domain is characterized by its type and identified by its name.

-In this document, an entity must be owned by exactly one entity domain name.
+In this document, an entity is owned by exactly one entity domain name.
-An entity identifier must point to exactly one entity.
+An entity identifier points to exactly one entity.
 If two entities in two different entity domains refer to the same physical or logical object, they are treated as different entities.
-For example, if an object has both an IPv4 and an IPv6 address, these two addresses will be treated as two entities, defined respectively in the "ipv4" and "ipv6" entity domains.
+For example, if an end host has both an IPv4 and an IPv6 address, these two addresses will be treated as two entities, defined respectively in the "ipv4" and "ipv6" entity domains.